-Think like an artist when designing a garden and use the basic elements of design such as colour, line, texture, form and scale to help create a garden that looks and feels appealing and is a joy to visit and work in.
+Think like an artist when designing a garden and use the basic design elements such as colour, line, texture, form and scale to help create a garden that looks and feels appealing and is a joy to visit and work in.